Weinstein exactness of nearby Lagrangians and related questions: Relations between homological rationality and exactness and their standard counterparts

-The following lemma will prove to be quite useful in order to prove the main results of this work. \begin{lem} Let $L$ be a closed Lagrangian in $T^{*}Q$, the following are equivalent: \begin{enumerate}[label=(\roman*)] \item $L$ is {\HE}; \item the Liouville form $[\lambda_0|_L]$ is in the image of the map in $H^1(\cdot;\R)$ induced by the composition $L\to T^*Q\to Q$; \item the composition $L\to T^*Q\to Q$ is a homotopy equivalence; \item $L$ is isotopic to an exact Lagrangian through Lagrangian submanifolds; \item $L$ is symplectically isotopic to an exact Lagrangian; \item $L$ is a shift of an exact Lagrangian by a closed one-form on $Q$. \end{enumerate} \end{lem}
+The following lemma will prove to be quite useful in order to prove the main results of this work. \begin{lem} Let $L$ be a closed Lagrangian in $T^{*}Q$, the following are equivalent: \begin{enumerate} \item $L$ is {\HE}; \item the Liouville form $[\lambda_0|_L]$ is in the image of the map in $H^1(\cdot;\R)$ induced by the composition $L\to T^*Q\to Q$; \item the composition $L\to T^*Q\to Q$ is a homotopy equivalence; \item $L$ is isotopic to an exact Lagrangian through Lagrangian submanifolds; \item $L$ is symplectically isotopic to an exact Lagrangian; \item $L$ is a shift of an exact Lagrangian by a closed one-form on $Q$. \end{enumerate} \end{lem} \begin{proof} {We first show that \textit{(i)} and \textit{(ii)} are equivalent.
+To see this, note that {\HE ness} is equivalent to $\lambda_0|_L$ vanishes on the image of $H_2(T^*Q,L;\R)\to H_1(L;\R)$.
+But this is equivalent to $\delta^*[\lambda_0|_L]=0$, where $\delta^*:H^1(L;\R)\to H^2(T^*Q,L;\R)$ is the coboundary operator.
+By the long exact sequence in cohomology, this is equivalent to $[\lambda_0|_L]$ being in the image of the map induced by the inclusion $i:L\hookrightarrow T^*Q$.
+We then conclude using the fact that the projection $\pi: T^*Q\to Q$ is a homotopy equivalence.}